megaboich/personal-website/src/posts/2012/2012-03-02-Diff-Merge-Tool-Selector/index.md

 DiffMergeSelector allows customization of command line for each Diff Tool, for example I was able to easily configure it to run Meld (which by fact is running by Python).

-In case you are interested there are source code on [Github](https://github.com/megaboich/DiffMerge-Tool-Selector).
+In case you are interested source code is available on [Github](https://github.com/megaboich/DiffMerge-Tool-Selector).